-| The Impact of Injuries study is being led by the Univeristy of Nottingham (Professor
+| The Impact of Injuries study is being led

-Stephen Joseph, Dr Carol Coupland, Dr Casey Quinn) and collaborators include the
+Carol Coupland, Dr Casey Quinn) and collaborators include the

 Universities of the West of England (Professor Elizabeth Towner), of

-Loughborough (Dr Andrew Morris, Dr Jo Barnes) and Surrey (Dr Nicola Christie)
+Loughborough (Dr Andrew Morris, Dr Jo Barnes) and Surrey (Dr Nicola

-and the Nottingham University Hospitals NHS Trust (Mr Frank Coffey).
+Christie) and the Nottingham University Hospitals NHS Trust (Mr Frank

-The Impact of Injuries Study will explore the longer term consequences of injury including physical, psychological, social and occupational functioning, the costs of injuries and the extent to which patients’ needs are being met using a two-pronged approach.
+The Impact of Injuries Study explores the longer term consequences of injury including physical, psychological, social and occupational functioning, the costs of injuries and the extent to which patients’ needs are being met using a two-pronged approach.
 This comprises two linked studies (Study A and B) which take complementary approaches to understanding levels of need and how best to design services to meet patients needs.
-This study is funded for 4 years through the Nottinghamshire, Derbyshire and Lincolnshire CLAHRC (Collaboration for Leadership in Applied Health Research and Care) and commenced in April 2009.Study A is a multi-centre longitudinal study, which will measure the impact of injuries on people’s well-being and functioning and the costs of treating injuries.
+This study is funded for 4 years through the Nottinghamshire, Derbyshire and Lincolnshire CLAHRC (Collaboration for Leadership in Applied Health Research and Care) and commenced in April 2009.Study A is a multi-centre longitudinal study, which measures the impact of injuries on people’s well-being and functioning and the costs of treating injuries.